 In Memoriam: Rosalie A. Kane, Ph.D.

 Professor Rosalie Kane was a tireless, creative scholar who consistently advocated for older persons with chronic health needs to continue to enjoy a “life worth living.”
-As a gerontologist and social work scientist, Dr. Kane sought to change the narrative of how we understand, measure, and optimize the quality of care and quality of life for older persons and their care partners.
+As a gerontologist and social work scientist, Dr. Kane sought to change the narrative of how we understand, measure, and optimize the quality of care for and quality of life for older persons and their care partners.
 Her expansive research portfolio encompassed quality of nursing home care and home care, evaluation of novel residential models of care, and policy analysis.
 Her work took on a national scope.